-You must remain enrolled in a full-time study load until you receive a response to your application.
+You must remain enrolled in a full-time study load (where you can) until you receive a response to your application.

 All applications must include up-to-date supporting documentation, which must be in English.
 Without this, your application will be delayed or refused.

-If you need to reduce your load due to subject availability, course structure, or unsatisfactory progress, we also recommend making a course planning appointment at Stop 1 to discuss your options and revised study plans.
+If you need to reduce your study load due to subject availability, course structure, or unsatisfactory progress, we also recommend making a course planning appointment at Stop 1 to discuss your options and revised study plans.